 When bringing a personal injury lawsuit, plaintiffs only need to prove that the defendant is liable "by a preponderance of the evidence."
 In plain English, this means that it is more likely than not that the defendant was at fault.

-This "preponderance of the evidence" standard in civil cases is much lower than the "beyond a reasonable doubt" burden of proof in criminal cases.
-Therefore, a person could be found negligent for causing a drunken car crash in Nevada but be found not guilty for DUI in criminal court for the same incident.
+This "preponderance of the evidence" standard in civil cases is much lower than the "beyond a reasonable doubt" standard in criminal cases.
+Therefore, a person could be found civilly liable for causing a drunken crash even if he/she was found not criminally liable for the same incident.

 Typical evidence to prove that someone was driving while under the influence includes: